 Giving your dog supplements to lessen or even prevent the licking may be one of the most long-term solutions.
 PetHonestly provides a daily allergy relief supplement that contains the suggested fish oil as well as probiotics and colostrum.

 Another immune support supplement comes from Zesty Paws and will help give your dog what they need to prevent or lessen the licking behavior.

 It may seem like just an annoying habit when your dogs begin excessively licking their paws.
-This behavior may be a sign of food-related or health-related concerns.
+However, this may be a sign of health-related concerns.

 A vet visit would be necessary.
 Get your dog checked out by your veterinarian to decide.
 Be patient but also persistent in helping your dog attain the best behavior and health.